 There are several ways to estimate the allowance for doubtful accounts, which are:

-The management uses historical percentage for assessing the bad accounts in the future.
-For instance, if a certain percentage of account receivable has gone bad in the past, the company would take the same percentage for the future assessment as well.
-For example, on the basis of past data, a company founds that on an average 3% of the total sales go bad each year.
-Then, if the sale is $100,000 then the allowance would be $3000.
+The management uses a historical percentage for assessing the bad accounts in the future.
+For instance, if a certain percentage of accounts receivable has gone bad in the past, the company would also take the same percentage for the future assessment.
+For example, on the basis of past data, a company founds that, on average, 3% of the total sales go bad each year.
+Then, if the sale is $100,000, then the allowance would be $3000.

 Companies that adopt this option will check the largest accounts receivables that total up to 80% of the receivable balance.
 This helps them to zero in on the customers who are more important than the rest.
-Thereafter, the company uses the historical percentage method for smaller accounts.
-Generally, companies who have a few big accounts go for this method.
+After that, the company uses the historical percentage method for smaller accounts.
+Generally, companies that have a few big accounts go for this method.

-Under this, the company groups all its accounts receivable by age, i.e. as per their due date.
+Under this, the company groups all its accounts receivable by age, i.e., as per their due date.
 Then the company applies a specific percentage to each group.
 The aggregate of all is the estimated uncollectible amount.
-For example, a company has $7000 sales which is less than 100-days old and $3000 as more than 100-days old.
-On the basis of past data, the company knows that 1% of less than 100-days and 3% more than 100-days old sale get uncollectible on an average.
+For example, a company has $7000 sales that are less than 100-days old and $3000 as more than 100-days old.
+On the basis of past data, the company knows that 1% of less than 100-days and 3% more than 100-days old sales get uncollectible on an average.

 In this case, the allowance for doubtful accounts would be (($7000*1%) + ($3000*3%)) $1600.

-Some companies prefer direct write off method than making an allowance for doubtful accounts for accounting for bad debts.
+Some companies prefer the direct write-off method than making an allowance for doubtful accounts for accounting for bad debts.
 Under this method, the companies decide that they do not have any option of recovering the amount.
 This usually happens when none of the recovery attempts work.

 Writing off the debt means the companies debiting the bad debt expenses and crediting the accounts receivables account.
 The IRS guidelines prefer the write-off method, but it does not conform to the GAAP (Generally Accepted Accounting Principles).

 Generally, companies prefer this method for small accounts that do not impact financial records significantly.
 Also, this method is simple and helps with the tax as well.
-One drawback of this method is that the balance sheet does not give an exact representation of the company’s account receivable.
-Moreover, it can also encourage expense manipulation as a company records expense and revenue in different periods.
+One drawback of this method is that the balance sheet does not give an exact representation of the company’s accounts receivable.
+Moreover, it can also encourage expense manipulation as a company records expenses and revenue in different periods.

-Allowance for doubtful debt, on the other hand, gives an accurate matching of the financial records as it adheres to the matching principle.
-Unlike the direct write off method, the balance sheet here provides an accurate record of the expenses.
-Under this, the companies don’t immediately write-off the accounts, rather, it first estimates the bad debt amount.
+On the other hand, allowance for doubtful debt gives an accurate matching of the financial records as it adheres to the matching principle.
+Unlike the direct write-off method, the balance sheet here provides an accurate record of the expenses.
+Under this, the companies don’t immediately write off the accounts.
+Instead, it first estimates the bad debt amount.